 2) Update your Resume: Most people wrongly assume they will hunt for their next job on their terms, but if COVID has shown us anything, it’s that changing our roles won’t always happen on our timeline.
 Don’t let complacency catch you off guard.
 Any company reaching maturity or under-delivering promised value to shareholders or missing their targets will have to consider cost-cutting measures.
 One of the easiest levers can be a Reduction in Force (RIF).
 Having an updated resume ensures you are always ready for the unexpected.
 Check out this helpful article for more tips on resume writing: https://www.resume-now.com/job-resources/resumes/tips-future.
 Then set a calendar reminder for every six months to revisit and refresh your resume.
 You can rest easy knowing you’ll be prepared to hit the job market at a moment’s notice.

-Now you're ready to jumpstart your career and start making moves!
+Now you’re ready to jumpstart your career and start making moves!
+For more helpful tips on getting ahead in your career by leveraging social media read my blog here.
 Hopefully you found these career-boosting tips helpful.
 Let me know how you’ve boosted your career by posting a comment below.

 If you want support and hands on accountability to achieve results faster, schedule a one-on-one EDIT Your Life™ Jumpstart call today!
 Let’s get you fast-tracked to reaching your goals and living a life you love.